LuteOrg/lute-v3/README.md

 ## Contributing

-If you'd like to contribute to Lute (hooray!), check out the [Contribution Guidelines](./docs/contributing.md).
+If you'd like to contribute code to Lute (hooray!), check out the [Contribution Guidelines](./docs/contributing.md).
+And with every repo star, an angel gets its wings.

 # License